Mihit10/mumbai-hack-dhandho/README.md

 -----

-# 📈 Market Khabri - AI-Powered Financial Analysis Platform
+# 📈 DHANDHO - AI-Powered Financial Analysis Platform

-Welcome to **Market Khabri**, your personal stock market intelligence platform.
+Welcome to **DHANDHO**, your personal stock market intelligence platform.
 This application leverages a sophisticated agent-based system to fetch, parse, and analyze corporate financial results, providing you with AI-powered insights and a conversational chat interface to ask questions about company performance.

 This project is a full-stack application featuring a **React.js** frontend and a **Python (FastAPI)** backend.